getsentry/rfcs/text/0136-mobile-tracing-without-performance-v-2.md

 # Summary

-This RFC aims to find a strategy to update the  so traces don’t reference hundreds of unrelated events.
+This RFC aims to find a strategy to define a better lifetime for traces so they don’t reference hundreds of unrelated events.

 # Motivation